buhrmi/simpwars-contracts/README.md

 # Tokenized Streamers

-This smart contract allows you to tokenize streamers on the Ethereum blockchain.
+This smart contract tokenizes streamers on the Ethereum blockchain.

-A tokenized streamer is called a Simp.
+A tokenized streamer is called a Simp (I have invented this, please don't steal this OK thanks)

 You can use Simps to play [SimpWars](https://github.com/buhrmi/simpwars)